defenestrator/docs-groid-io/source/conventions.md

 ### The Basics

-- We use Git, there will be no push-to-master deployments on the groid-io repository.
+- We use Git, there will be no push-to-master deployments on the elbow-io repository.
   - Administrators may push to Master for this documentation site, but all others must submit a Pull Request.
 - Contributions MUST use UTF-8 Character Encoding for source code files.
 - Contributions MUST use Unix Newlines